Updated November 27, 2020

 Location: At the top of the Crystal Chairlift on Blackcomb Mountain

-The legendary Belgian Waffles at Whistler Blackcomb’s Crystal Hut are a must-do comfort food.
+The legendary Belgian Waffles at Whistler Blackcomb’s Crystal Hut are a must-do Whistler comfort food (though, unfortunately not available for the 2020/21 winter season).
 Picture a waffle the size of your plate, topped with a heaped pile of mixed berries and chocolate.
 This decadent dessert is tasty at any point in the ski day and will give you the energy you need to get those extra turns in — and then some.

 Perched on Crystal Ridge at the top of Crystal Chair, this log cabin on Blackcomb Mountain boasts panoramic mountain views and a toasty sanctuary to take a break from the elements and grab a bite.
 The European-inspired hut also serves hearty, wood-oven baked specialties if you’re on the hunt for savoury options instead.